Skip to Content

 1. Set up CRON for automatic tasks

-2. Set up mail for sending notifications
+2. Set up email for sending notifications

-3. Set up main template
+3. Set up the main template

 4. Optimize performance